How to Become a Paramedic

 What does a Paramedic do?

 A paramedic plays a crucial role in emergency medical services.
-They respond to 911 calls and provide immediate medical care to those in need.
-Paramedics assess patients' conditions and decide on the best course of action.
-They may administer medications, perform CPR, or use other life-saving techniques.
-Paramedics also transport patients to hospitals and communicate with medical staff to ensure a smooth transition.
+They respond to 911 calls and provide critical care to patients in need.
+Paramedics assess the situation, administer necessary medical treatments, and transport patients to hospitals.
+They work under pressure and must make quick decisions to save lives.

 How to become a Paramedic?